MahaThafar/Drug-Target-Interaction-Prediciton-Method/README.md

 ---

-#### The repositery also provide an example of node2vec code implemented inside the DTIs prediction code in the folder (...)
+#### The repositery also provides an example of node2vec code implemented inside the DTIs prediction code in the folder (...)

 ---